 - Any described side effects?

-Curcumin is the darling of the supplement world, but many of the studies touting its benefits are based on animal studies.
+Curcumin is the darling of the supplement world, but many of the studies touting its benefits are based on small animal studies.

 While there is nothing wrong with citing animal studies, we wanted to answer the question: what are curcumin’s proven health benefits based on human studies?

-There are also human studies to support curcumin’s use as an antioxidant, but the data isn’t as established.
+There are also some human studies to support curcumin’s use as an antioxidant, but the data isn’t as established.